DanielOnwukwe124/Danielonwukwe124.github.io/README.md

 The marketing team needs a dashboard to be able to effectively decide who to run the marketing campaign with in order to optimize profit.
 A dashboard was required by the marketing team and recommendations based on further analysis from the data analysis team.

+# Project Approach
+To ensure a proper execution of this project, the project was divided into six phases

+- Determining the Objectives
+- Preparation
+- Processing
+- Visualization development
+- Analysis based on insights from visuals
+- Recommendations and conclusion

+The general approach in carrying out this project involves the following

+1. Obtaining the data from Kaggle
+2. Exploring the data in excel
+3. Loading the data in SQL
+4. Cleaning the data in SQL
+5. Transforming the data in SQL
+6. Developing visualizations in PowerBI
+7. Analysing insights in Excel
+8. Providing recommendations based on the insights

 # Preparation
 The first step in the preparation phase involves deciding which tools to use.
 The following tools were chosen;